Thursday, June 19, 2025

 Our second stop on the morning of May 30th was Kjølnes Lighthouse in Norway.
 It was gray, cold and windy.
 From this point forward I am not going to write that it was windy.
 In coastal Norway, it is windy - all the time.
 Not just a mild, ocean breeze.
 No, gusty, cold wind.
 We did get a lucky break from the wind, once, which I'll write about later.

 Both of our guides had very nice Swarovski spotting scopes and these served us well throughout the trip.
-We received spotting scope etiquette instructions at the start of the trip, but they were forgotten at the first opportunity.
+We received instructions on spotting scope etiquette at the start of the trip, but these were forgotten at the first opportunity.
 I noticed also that many, including myself, were squeamish about moving or focusing the scope.
 I felt like I couldn't touch the scope.
 I'm not sure how valuable a sea watch is under such circumstances.
 Gray skies, gray water and wind.
-If something good was seen by the guides, (as one participant described it, "looking at dots over the water") it meant that thirteen trip participants had to line up behind the scopes for their own look.
-That also meant that the dot on or over the water was long gone by the time, say, the third or fourth in line got their turn.
+If something good was seen by the guides, (one participant described it as, "looking at dots over the water") it meant that thirteen trip participants had to line up behind the scopes for their own look.
+This also meant that the dot on or over the water was most often long gone by the time, say, the third or fourth in line got their turn.
 I stuck with this as long as I could stand it.
-It's my least favorite way to see birds.
-(Through dirty van windows may be my second least favorite).
+It's my least favorite way to see birds (tied with looking through dirty van windows).
 If it's a life bird I'll certainly give it a try, but I typically don't see the bird well enough to count it anyway.
 This is true even for a trip bird.
 We had three sea watches under these conditions - the very last one was probably the absolute worst.
 Activities like this probably drive up the species list numbers more than anything else.

-Fortunately this was also our lunch time.
-We had bagged lunches this day.
-I got my bag, made a cup of coffee and then quietly left the lighthouse to find a place to eat out of the wind.
+Fortunately this was also lunch time; on this day, bagged lunches.
+I got my bag, made a cup of coffee and left the lighthouse to find a place to eat out of the wind.
 I never returned.

-My wandering took me around to the other outbuildings and a landscape which was either rocky or grassy little hills.
-Away from the lighthouse the wind was tolerable and it was very pretty especially around the little hills.
+After lunch my wandering took me around to the other outbuildings and a landscape which was either rocky or grassy little hills.
+Away from the lighthouse the wind was diminished and it was very pretty especially around the little hills.

 Common Ringed Plover (Charadrius hiaticula) - seen often on this trip.